Deric-W/BWINF-39/README.md

 # BWINF-39
-Solutions for the Bundeswettbewerb Informatik 2020/2021
+My submissions for the Bundeswettbewerb Informatik 2020/2021